nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Instructions for manual testing**

-Given below are instructions to test the app manually.
+This section gives you some information as to how to test the application manually.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.
 </div>

 ### Launch and shutdown